-This site is new and a work in progress - I'm trying to pull together as many of the things I do together in one place
+This site is an attempt to pull together as many of the things I do in one place

 I am currently working with the UK node of the EU ELIXIR project, as Training Coordinator for Research Science based at the MRC Human Genetics Unit, at the Institute of Genetics and Molecular Medicine, University of Edinburgh - read my view on Why I think ELIXIR is important for training.